 Consider taking some time off and drive to some nearby cities for exploring; not paying for a flight can make a huge difference.
 Do you have any friends or families in places you never been?
 Try coordinating with them to see if they can accommodate you for a few days.
 Lodging is another part of the vacation that can get pricey.

 If you have been budgeting for a while now and can afford airline tickets and hotel lodging, there still isn’t a reason why you shouldn’t save the most money you can while planning your vacation.
-The CGS Team is going to share a few tips you can do before your trip and during your trip to ensure that you make the most of your vacation and stay within your financial means.
+I'm sharing a few tips you can do before your trip and during your trip to ensure that you make the most of your vacation and stay within your financial means.
 Let’s get ready to have a great vacation season!

 Before Your Trip

 Start a “Vacation” Fund

 If you just realized that a vacation is needed but haven’t started planning yet, open a new account strictly for vacation money.
 Each paycheck deposit $25-50 into your vacation account.
 If you can afford to part with more, doing so will make it that much easier when you start booking.

 The sooner you can start your vacation fund, the better.
 If you deposit $50 a paycheck (roughly $100 a month), then in 4-6 months you could have an extra $400-$600 reserved solely for your vacation!